ErrorCode0000/hhhaaarrrvvveeessstttwwwrrriiittteeeuuupppfffooorrrhhhtttbbb/README.md

 hydra-wizard
 ```

 After that, use admin or user credentials for loging in with ssh.
 Try sudo su, sudo nano /etc/sudoers, nano /etc/sudoers or su.
+But don't forget: The device is "**Turkish**"!
 **And you have access!**

 You can select a difficulty for my machine.